 In July 2016, we entered into a ten-year management service agreement with Flagship Pioneering, or Flagship, to provide management services, including accounting, human resources, information technology, legal, and consultation.
 We also agreed to reimburse Flagship for certain expenses, including insurance and benefits, general consulting, and software licenses incurred on our behalf.
-For each of the years ended December 31, 2022 and 2021, we paid Flagship \$1.4 million and \$0.9 million, respectively, in management services fees and other reimbursements.
+For each of the years ended December 31, 2023 and 2022, we paid Flagship \$0.2 million and \$1.7 million, respectively, for expense reimbursement incurred on our behalf.